codemod-com/docs/docs/vs-code-extension/quickstart.md

 ---
 sidebar_position: 1
 title: Quickstart
-description: Get started with using Codemod.com's VS Code extension.
+description: Get started with using the Codemod VS Code extension.
 ---

 import ThemedImage from "@theme/ThemedImage";